sharon-ds/Medos_museum_db/README.md

 * Clone the repository
 * Set up the database, importing medosmuseum into myPHPAdmin
 * Configure the database connection:
-        Edit the db/connection.php file with your database credentials:
+        Edit the connection with your database credentials:

             $servername = "localhost";